chebfun/chebsite/docs/functions/chebfun/find.md

 ---
-title: """find"""
+title: "find"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """find"""
+function_name: "find"
-snippet: """Find locations of nonzeros in a CHEBFUN."""
+snippet: "Find locations of nonzeros in a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- FIND   Find locations of nonzeros in a CHEBFUN.
+<pre class="help-text"> FIND   Find locations of nonzeros in a CHEBFUN.
     FIND(F) returns a vector of all values at which the CHEBFUN F is nonzero.

     [R, C] = FIND(F) returns two column vectors of the same length such that